 Instructions

-- Start the night ahead.
-Place beans in a colander, rinse and remove any broken pieces or debris.
-Place beans in a large container and cover with 3 times the amount of cold water.
-Cover and refrigerate overnight.
-Before cooking, drain beans.
-For a quick soak method see below.
+- Place beans in a colander, rinse well with cold water and remove any broken beans.
+Place beans in a large container and cover with double the amount of cold water.
+Add 1 tablespoon of kosher salt per quart of water (brining).
+Cover beans and refrigerate 12 hours or overnight.
+Before cooking, drain beans and rinse well.
+Discard soaking water.
+To quick soak, see notes below.

 Melissa S. says